echobom/UERANSIM-wiki/Implemented-Features:-5GS-Security.md

-Here's the currently supported and unsupported ciphering and integrity algorithms used in 5GS
+Here's the supported ciphering and integrity algorithms used in 5GS

 ### Ciphering Algorithms
 - [x] NEA1